Reviews You Can Rely On

 Why Trust GearLab

-Lead tester Jason Wanlass calls the great state of Utah home, so he's no stranger to long, cold, snow-packed winters.
-He's also an avid skier and trail-seeker and enjoys hiking year-round.
+Lead tester Jason Wanlass calls the great state of Utah home.
+No stranger to long, cold, snow-packed winters, he's an avid skier and trail-seeker and enjoys hiking year-round.
 Jason also tests Men's Winter Jackets, traveling extensively during the winter months to examine the best coats and gloves for the world's colder climates.
 He is joined by long-time GearLab tester Clark Tate, who has spent extensive time between the Appalachian, Rocky, and Sierra mountain ranges.
-She currently lives in central Maine, embracing the long winter months with wilderness camping trips, backcountry and cross-country skiing adventures, and trail runs/slides.
-When the windchill is well into the negative double digits, you want your gloves to work.
+She currently lives in central Maine, embracing the long winter months with wilderness camping trips, backcountry and cross-country skiing adventures, and trail runs/slides, even when the windchill is well into the negative double digits.
 Our New England test team is rounded out by Jake Homes, a Registered Maine Guide who leads winter trips on Katadyn for Acadia Mountain Guides.
 He also studies geophysics and glaciology at the University of Maine, spending a chunk of every year pulling radars around on remote glaciers in Alaska.
-You need warm gloves for that, too.

 winter gloves - a soggy lineup: the aftermath of our side-by-side waterproof testing.